Hello there! This profile is a work in progress, so bear with me in my mistakes. :P

 Here we go!

-My name is Nathan, and I’m an 18-year-old technology enthusiast.
+My name is Nathan, and I’m a 19-year-old technology enthusiast.
 Typically, I like working with any sort of computer, phone, tablet, whatever.
 I have built two computers in the past, and I have a lot of experience in disassembling/reassembling both desktop computers and laptops.
 I’m not really all that knowledgeable in terms of specific details on computer parts, but I will help anyone who wants to learn to build a computer (for gaming or otherwise), as it is one of my passions.

 However, the biggest aspect of my life is not technology, but my faith.
 I am a Christian Fundamentalist.
 I believe the Bible is truth to the last word.
 I believe that God created the universe in six days, like it is said in Genesis 1&2.
 I believe that Creation has fallen into sin by the disobedience of the first two humans in Genesis 3.
 I believe that Jesus Christ, the Son of God, sacrificed himself on the cross, so that we may live with Him.
 I believe that Christ gave us a mandate to tell others about the Gospel, and here I am telling you.
 God loves you, no matter what walk of life you come from, no matter what sins you have committed.
 Some may scoff at even the existence of God.
 Romans 1:20-21 says: